mixeme/Columbo/README.md

 + Linux ARM64 (built on Debian 11 Bullseye & Debian 10 Buster);
 + Flatpak for x86_64 & ARM64.

 If you need another version, you can run Columbo from source or a build binary on your own.
-See instructions in `docs/build.md`.
+See instructions [here](docs/build.md).